Graduate Architecture Program Director: Keith Krumwiede

 In addition to the M. Arch., NJSOA offers the Master of Science of Architecture program (M.S.
 Arch.).
 The M.S.
 Arch. is a non-accredited 30-credit degree program which may be articulated as a studio-based post-professional degree in architectural design, or as an academically-based degree leading to research, scholarship, or specialization in particular areas of practice and scholarship such as sustainable design, digital practice, and architectural history.

-Changing Cities is a 36-credit, interdisciplinary post-professional urban design program that develops professionals to plan and design in the contemporary city.
+Master of Infrastructure Planning is a 36-credit, interdisciplinary post-professional urban design program that develops professionals to plan and design in the contemporary city.
 Through interdisciplinary teaching, research and practice, the program addresses the global need to train planning and design professionals capable of acting across the spectrum of disciplines involved in urban design The program focuses on innovative urban design and planning practice that is informed by in-depth local analysis and global understanding of large-scale forces at work in city-making and urbanization.

 Four dual degree programs are open to candidates in both MArch and MIP options.
 These programs enable students to obtain both the MArch and a second graduate degree in substantially less time than would be required to earn the two degrees separately.